 Because consuming spreadsheet applications understand that this data is attached at a cell level, this metadata remains with the cell when it is moved around the sheet via cut/paste or through row/column insertion or deletions above it.
 Note that some implementations may parse through application-defined-extension elements and modify constructs within them – Microsoft Excel, for example, will look for any sqref elements in the namespace http://schemas.microsoft.com/office/excel/2006/main.
-It assumes that they will contain spreadsheet row/column references and adjust them appropriately if that referenced cell area is moved around at runtime.
+It assumes that they will contain spreadsheet row/column references and adjusts them appropriately if that referenced cell area is moved around at runtime.

 Application-defined extension elements are only usable in locations pre-defined by a markup language, but allow for data preservation in round-tripping scenarios.